OSR has launched a Review of the Code of Practice for Statistics.

 We think this is an ideal time for us to review the Code to make sure it remains relevant and to identify opportunities for us to make improvements.

-From September through to December, OSR will be seeking to gather feedback from stakeholders on the Code of Practice.
-We will be running a range of online sessions for all interested parties – from statistics producers to statistics users alike – to explore some of the key topics which might be relevant when thinking about the Code.
+From September through to December, OSR gathered feedback from stakeholders on the Code of Practice and ran a range of online sessions for all interested parties; exploring key topics relevant to the Code.
+A summary of these events can be found at the bottom of this page.

 The second edition of the Code of Practice for Statistics was released in February 2018.
 It established a framework for the standards of statistics production grounded on three core principles or ‘pillars’: